Paracoccidioidomycosis: Mechanism

 Primary infection, although poorly understood due to lack of data, is thought to occur through inhalation of the conidia through the respiratory tract, after inhaling fungal conidia produced by the mycelial form of P. brasiliensis.
 This occurs predominantly in childhood and young adulthood, after exposure to agricultural activity.
 Infection may occur through direct skin inoculation, although this is rare.

 After inhalation into the alveoli, there is rapid multiplication of the organism in the lung tissue, sometimes spreading via the venous and lymphatic systems.
 Approximately 2% of people develop clinical features after the initial asymptomatic infection.

 The type of immune response determines the clinical manifestation of the infection, with children and HIV co-infected individuals most commonly developing the acute/subacute disseminated disease.
 Most of those infected develop a Type 1 T-cell (Th1) mediated immune response, resulting in fibrosing alveolitis and compact granuloma formation that control fungal replication, and latent or asymptomatic infection.
 It then is thought to remain dormant in residual lung lesions and mediastinal lymph nodes.
 A deficient Th1 cell response results in the severe forms of the disease.
 In these individuals, granulomas do not form, and the affected person develops Th2 and Th9 responses, resulting in activation of B lymphocytes, high levels of circulating antibodies, eosinophilia, and hypergammaglobulinemia.

-Lung involvement subsequently occurs after a dormant phase, manifesting in upper respiratory tract symptoms, and lung infiltrates on imaging.
-The commonest, chronic form, is almost certainly a reactivation of the disease, and may develop into progressive scarring of the lungs (pulmonary fibrosis).
+Lung involvement subsequently occurs after a dormant phase, manifesting in upper respiratory tract symptoms and lung infiltrates on imaging.
+The commonest, chronic form is almost certainly a reactivation of the disease, and may develop into progressive scarring of the lungs (pulmonary fibrosis).

 It can cause disease in those with normal immune function, although immunosuppression increases the aggressiveness of the fungus.
 It rarely causes disease in fertile-age women, probably due to a protective effect of estradiol.

 Diagnosis

-More than 90% of cases can be diagnoses with direct histological examination of tissue, such as sputum, bronchial lavage fluid, exudates and biopsies.
+More than 90% of cases can be diagnosed with a direct histological examination of tissue, such as sputum, bronchial lavage fluid, exudates, and biopsies.
 Histopathological study with Gomori methenamine silver (GMS) stain or hematoxylin and eosin (H&E) stain revealing large yeast cells with translucent cell walls with multiple buds.

-In the juvenile form, lung abnormalities are shown in high-resolution CT scans of the lungs, whereas in the chronic form plain X-rays may show interstitial and alveolar infiltrates in the central and lower lung fields.
+In the juvenile form, lung abnormalities are shown in high-resolution CT scans of the lungs, in the chronic form, plain X-rays may show interstitial and alveolar infiltrates in the central and lower lung fields.

-Culture of P. brasiliensis takes between 20 and 30 days, requiring multiple samples and culture media.
-Initial culture can occur at room temperature, however after growth is noted, confirmation occurs by incubating at to 36-37 degrees to transform the fungus into yeast cells.
+The culture of P. brasiliensis takes between 20 and 30 days, requiring multiple samples and culture media.
+Initial culture can occur at room temperature; however, after growth is noted, confirmation occurs by incubating at 36-37 degrees to transform the fungus into yeast cells.

-Antibody detection is useful both for acute diagnosis and monitoring.
-Gel immunodiffusion is commonly used in endemic areas, diagnoses 95% of cases with high specificity.
+Antibody detection is useful for acute diagnosis and monitoring.
+Gel immunodiffusion is commonly used in endemic areas, and diagnoses 95% of cases with high specificity.
 Complement fixation allows for a measure of severity of cases by quantifying the antibody level, and is thus useful for monitoring treatment response.
-It is however only sensitive for 85% of cases, and cross-reacts with H. capsulatum.
+It is, however, only sensitive for 85% of cases and cross-reacts with H. capsulatum.